Skip to Content Top

 Criminal Penalties for a Felony OWI

-Because a felony OWI is charged after a person has previously violated the law, the punishments a court can impose are substantially harsher than those assessed for a first or second offense.
+Because a felony OWI is charged after a person has previously violated the law, the punishments a court can impose are harsher than those for a first or second offense.

 In Iowa, felony OWI penalties include: